dotse/tls-fed-auth/tls-fed-auth.md

 # Authentication

-All TLS sessions between clients and servers are authenticated via mutual TLS authentication.
-Trust is limited to the set of public key pins published for each endpoint in the federation metadata.
-Public key pinning associates a public key with an endpoint to reduce the risk of attacks with rogue certificates.
-Public key pinning is defined in [@!RFC7469].
-Pins are collected from federation metadata.
-It is up to the federation to establish a discovery process for finding relevant pins.
-There are metadata claims to aid the discovery process (e.g., organization, tags, description).
-Clients and servers preload the selected pins as defined in [@!RFC7469], section 2.7, before establishing a connection.
+All communication established within the federation leverages mutual Transport Layer Security (TLS) authentication, as defined in [@!RFC8446].
+This mechanism ensures the authenticity of both communicating parties, establishing a robust foundation for secure data exchange.

+## Public Key Pinning

+To further fortify this trust and mitigate risks associated with fraudulent certificates issued by unauthorized entities, the federation implements public key pinning as specified in [@!RFC7469].
+Public key pinning associates a unique public key with each endpoint within the federation, stored in the federation metadata.
+During connection establishment, clients and servers validate the received certificate against the pre-configured public key pins retrieved from the federation metadata.
+This effectively thwarts attempts to utilize fraudulent certificates impersonating legitimate endpoints.

+## Pin Discovery and Preloading

+Peers in the federation retrieve these unique public key pins, serving as pre-configured trust parameters, from the federation metadata.
+The federation MUST facilitates discovery process, enabling peers to identify the relevant pins for each endpoint.
+Information like organization, tags, and descriptions within the federation metadata aids in this discovery.

+Before initiating any connection, both clients and servers preload the chosen pins in strict adherence to the guidelines outlined in section 2.7 of [@!RFC7469].
+This preloading ensures connections only occur with endpoints possessing matching public keys, effectively blocking attempts to use fraudulent certificates.

+## Verification of Received Certificates

-Upon connection, the endpoints (client and server) MUST either use pinning or validate the received certificate using the entity's published pins.
-Issuers in metadata MAY be used to verify certificate issuers.
-It is up to each implementation to decide if these are needed.
+Upon connection establishment, both endpoints (client and server) must either leverage public key pinning or validate the received certificate against the published pins.
+Additionally, the federation metadata contains issuer information, which implementations MAY optionally use to verify certificate issuers.
+This step remains at the discretion of each individual implementation.

-If a TLS session is terminated separately from the application (e.g., when using a reverse proxy).
-The termination point can either use optional untrusted TLS client certificate authentication or validate the certificate issuer.
-Pin validation MAY then be deferred to the application, given that the peer certificate is transferred to the application (e.g., via an HTTP header).
+In scenarios where a TLS session terminates independent of the application (e.g., via a reverse proxy), the termination point can utilize optional untrusted TLS client certificate authentication or validate the certificate issuer itself.
+Depending on the specific implementation, pin validation can then be deferred to the application itself, assuming the peer certificate is appropriately transferred (e.g., via an HTTP header).

+## Failure to Validate

-Failure to validate a received certificate triggers termination of the connection.
+It is crucial to note that failure to validate a received certificate against the established parameters, whether through pinning or issuer verification, results in immediate termination of the connection.
+This strict approach ensures only authorized and secure communication channels are established within the federation.

 # Federation Metadata